n-reeves/polyddsp-guitar/README.md

 Repository for MSC project on Polyphonic DDSP for Guitar timbre transfer.
-Includes implimentation of DDSP network used for  guitar timbre transfer
+Includes implementation of DDSP network used for  guitar timbre transfer

 requirements.txt contains the details on package versions required to run the code.